Volunteer with PCRM to Encourage Healthy Nutrition

 3. Reach out to local restaurants.

 Ask your local restaurants to offer vegetarian options.
 Use suggestion boxes or comment cards to request healthy vegetarian dishes.
-You can also encourage your local restaurants to contact Veg Advantage, a national consulting group that helps foodservice professionals add healthy dining options to their menus.

 Show your appreciation!
 Thank restaurants for offering healthy, delicious vegetarian food.

 Ask your local coffee shop to offer soymilk.
 Everyone is switching to soy!
 If your local coffee shop doesn’t offer it, ask to speak with the manager.
 Or, if your local coffee shop is a chain that still doesn’t carry soymilk, contact the headquarters directly, either through e-mail, a phone call, or mail.
 Mention that people are switching to soymilk for a number of reasons, including their health, and that the majority of people of color are lactose intolerant.
 Point out that even Starbucks promotes soymilk as healthy, Earth-friendly, and delicious.

 Learn more about the health risks associated with dairy milk.